seungjaeryanlee/endtoend.ai/_pages/envs/gym/mujoco/mujoco.md

 ![]({{ "assets/_pages/envs/gym/mujoco.gif" | absolute_url }})

 **MuJoCo** (**Mu**lti-**Jo**int dynamics with **Co**ntact) is a proprietary physics engine for detailed, efficient rigid body simulations with contacts.
 MuJoCo can be used to create environments with continuous control tasks such as walking or running.
-Thus, many policy gradient methods (TRPO, PPO) have been tested primarily on various MuJoCo environments.
+Thus, many policy gradient methods (TRPO, PPO) have been tested on various MuJoCo environments.

 ## Environments